grant of probate

 Become A Record

-If music is your thing then there is a company that will actually press your ashes into a record and you can even record your voice on to the track and leave a last message or song to be remembered by.
-Personally, I find this last one a bit scary!
+Last but not least, you could choose to have your ashes pressed into a record which can be played by family members and other loved ones.
+Apparently, it is possible to even record your voice on to the track and leave a last message or song to be remembered by.

 Whatever your wishes, you need to make them clear to your family or friends so that they know what to do after you have gone.
-One way of recording your wishes is to include them in a Will.
+You might wish to do this by making the arrangements in your lifetime, arranging a funeral plan or including your wishes in your Will.